HRM-048: Paid Parental Leave for Classified Staff Employees

 Failure to comply with the requirements of this policy may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.

-Questions about this policy should be directed to the HR Solutions Center.
+Questions about this policy should be directed to the Solutions Center (UVA HR).